 In addition, pack 5 underwear and 1 bra into a sandwich size Ziploc bag or your luggage organizer of choice and stick to a TSA approved toiletry kit such as this one to avoid any issues with oversized liquids when you go through security.

 Please refer to this Airport Survival Guide for more tips on breezing through security.

 While it may not seem like it from the images, after filling the bag with all the listed items it still had plenty of room that you can use to fit an extra pair of shoes, sweater, and jeans.
 Not too bad for one bag travel!

 For more details on the ultra chic and functional travel bag featured in this post, check out Lo & Sons.
 They sent me their trademark bag ‘The OG” which is small enough to fit under the seat on a flight yet provides enough room for a cold weather capsule wardrobe such as the one shown in this post.
 Stay tuned for my full review of the bag.

-To learn more about creating a capsule travel wardrobe, please check out TFG’s eBook “Capsule Wardrobe Essentials: How to Pack Light with a 10 Piece Packing List” available now on Amazon!
+To learn more about creating a capsule travel wardrobe, please check out TFG’s eBook “Capsule Wardrobe Essentials: How to Pack Light with a 10 Piece Packing List”!